 The Michigan food poisoning lawyers at our firm are frequently contacted by clients regarding food poisoning lawsuits.
-These claims arise when people become ill from food purchased at retail stores, like meats and dairy products, and from food purchased at restaurants.
+These claims arise when people become ill from food purchased at retail stores,and at restaurants.
 We also handle food poisoning cases for clients who become sickened at banquets, weddings, and other events.
 People with serious food poisoning injuries do have legal rights.

 Cases Handled By Our Michigan Food Poisoning Lawyers

 The most commonly recognized food poisoning cases are those caused by the bacteria Campylobacter, Salmonella, E. coli, Botulism, and by a group of viruses called calicivirus, also known as the Norwalk and Norwalk-like viruses.